RPegoud/MachineLearningBlog/content/post/bellman_equation/index.md

 image: cover.jpg
 categories:
     - Reinforcement Learning
+    - Intermediate
 tags:
     - Theory
-weight: 2       # You can add weight to some posts to override the default sorting (date descending)
+weight: 3       # You can add weight to some posts to override the default sorting (date descending)
 math: true
 ---